UAE reopens Syria embassy, a boost for Assad

 The UAE said the move aimed to normalize ties and to curb risks of regional interference in “Arab, Syrian affairs” - an apparent reference to non-Arab Iran, whose support for Assad has been critical to his war effort.

-“The UAE decision...came after a conviction that the next stage requires the Arab presence and communication in the Syrian file,” tweeted Anwar Gargash, the UAE Minister of State for Foreign Affairs.
+“The UAE decision ... came after a conviction that the next stage requires the Arab presence and communication in the Syrian file,” tweeted Anwar Gargash, the UAE minister of state for foreign affairs.

+The reopening of the embassy is a step toward Syria’s rehabilitation by its Arab peers.
+Its membership in the Arab League was suspended seven years ago.
+Gargash told Al Arabiya TV that its readmission would require Arab consensus.

 The UAE flag was raised at the embassy, shut since the early months of Syria’s conflict nearly eight years ago.
 The UAE Foreign Ministry said its charge d’affaires assumed his duties on Thursday.